ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Default:
 : the queried Boolean value of the Selection Property `preserveOrder` ({{prop-ordering}})

-The order in which Messages were submitted for transmission via the `Send` action will be preserved on delivery via `Receive` events for all Messages on a Connection that have this Message Property set to true.
+The order in which Messages were submitted for transmission via the `Send` action will be preserved on delivery via `Receive` events for all Messages on a Connection that have this Message Property set to `true`.

-If false, the Message is delivered to the receiving application without preserving the ordering.
+If `false`, the Message is delivered to the receiving application without preserving the ordering.
 This property is used for protocols that support preservation of data ordering, see {{prop-ordering}}, but allow out-of-order delivery for certain Messages, e.g., by multiplexing independent Messages onto different streams.